BIT-Advanced-App-Dev/working-example/README.md

-## This is a working setup for Jest + react-testing-library
+## This is a working setup for Jest + react-testing-library with TypeScript

 What I've added:
 ```